jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 <h2 align="center"> Mapping renters vs owners in Portland </h2>
-<h3 align="center"> Part III: Creating a comparitive choropleth map </h3>
+<h3 align="center"> Part III: Creating a comparative choropleth map </h3>

 The US Census makes owner/renter information readily available for census block geometries, in this lab series we are going to view the owner/renter information in different ways:

 1) Mapping the per-person level information, and
 2) Viewing the relative incidence of owners to renters using a choropeth map.

-For this first exercise, we will be creating two choropleth maps that display 1) the percentage of owners, and 2) the percentage of renters in Portland, Oregon.
+For this exercise, we will be creating two choropleth maps that display 1) the percentage of owners, and 2) the percentage of renters in Portland, Oregon.
 We will place one map div directly over another map div and use a Mapbox slider JavaScript Plugin to change which map div is visible.
 In the last tutorial we used Studio to dynamically style all of our layers.
 For this tutorial, we will be writing our styling rules directly in our site's code.

 <p align="center">